Ahha0801/E-Commerce-Back-End/README.md

 - [Contact Information](#contact-information)

 ## Description
-This is a back-end application for an ecommerce website created using the starter code provided by Penn LPS Coding bootcamp.
+This is a back-end application for an ecommerce website created.
 It allows the addition of categories and products that can be assigned tags.

 ## Installation
 Node.js downloaded